SteelCompendium/data-md-dse/Bestiary/Monsters/Gnolls/Features/Gnoll Malice.md

         effect: A gnoll acting this turn drops an iron-jawed snare into the area.
 The first time any enemy moves into the area, they make an **Agility test**.
 If they were unaware of the snare, the test takes a bane.
-        t1: 6 damage; bleeding (save ends)
+        tier1: 6 damage; bleeding (save ends)
-        t2: 4 damage; bleeding (EoT)
+        tier2: 4 damage; bleeding (EoT)
-        t3: No effect.
+        tier3: No effect.
+      - name: Effect
-      - effect: While an enemy is bleeding this way, each gnoll in the encounter gains an edge on strikes made against them.
+        effect: While an enemy is bleeding this way, each gnoll in the encounter gains an edge on strikes made against them.
-        name: Effect
+  - type: feature
+    feature_type: trait
-  - name: Bloodpool
+    name: Bloodpool
     icon: 👤
     cost: 5 Malice
     effects: